Matthew E. Kahn

-Watch my UCSB Talk that 98,000 people have viewed here.
+Watch my UCSB Climatopolis Talk here.

 The Economist Magazine reviewed this book in its September 3rd 2010 issue .
 This book explores the urban economics of adapting to climate change.